mcdikki/CasparsPlayoutClient/README.md

 CasparsPlayoutClient is a playoutclient for the [CasparCG Server] [1] with focus on playout over CG.

-This project is in an early development state and thus has an empty master branch till the first release.
+This project is in an early development state and far away from beeing complete.
-See the testing branches for code.
+Never the less, the key functions are ready to go.

+Some features are still missing and the GUI is only for testing and not the final one yet.

 Table of contents
 -----------------